Emmanuel Adebayor: Personal life

+Born in Lomé to parents of Yoruba ethnicity, Adebayor spent most of his youth in Togo, where he attended the Centre de Développement Sportif de Lomé (English: Sports Development Centre of Lomé), also known as Sporting Club de Lomé.
 In his childhood, Adebayor and his family lived in an apartment without electricity or bathrooms, and to shower themselves, they would go to the beach.

 Adebayor has spoken about his faith, saying, "Everything I do in life I put in the hands of God, my creator.
 He gave me the chance to be where I am today and He's the one that can take it all away from me.
 There is nothing more important for me than God."
 Adebayor could not walk for the first four years of his life.
 His mother took young Adebayor around Africa looking for a cure.
 Adebayor then spoke about his "miracle" saying, "I was in the church laying down and, around nine or ten o'clock on the Sunday morning, I could hear children playing outside.
 Suddenly somebody kicked a ball into the church.
 And the first person to stand up and run was me, because I wanted to get that ball."

 On 5 May 2015, Adebayor made a lengthy post on his public Facebook page describing his family troubles.
 These troubles included several relatives asking for large amounts of money, his sister renting out a house he had bought for her without him knowing, and complications surrounding the death of his brother Peter.
 In July 2017, Adebayor stated in an interview regarding his family issues that his late brother had sent an official letter to Real Madrid asking them to not keep Adebayor on after his loan spell.